 A cat bite can penetrate and puncture the skin, leaving a small but deep wound.
-This wound is particularly dangerous as a cat’s mouth carries many bacteria and the puncture wound caused by the cat bite seals rapidly overtime which can cause bacteria to be trapped underneath the skin where they can rapidly multiply.
+This wound is particularly dangerous as a cat’s mouth carries many bacteria and the puncture wound by the cat bite seals rapidly overtime.
+This can cause bacteria end up trap underneath the skin where they can rapidly multiply.

 Because a cat’s bite can trap bacteria underneath the skin which can let bacteria multiply freely, it can lead to conditions such as cellulitis where an infection spread across surrounding tissues or septicemia which spreads infection through the blood to different parts of the body.

 A cat bite likely to develop infection has the following signs and symptoms:

 If bit by a cat, immediately clean the wound by rising it with running water.
 Avoid scrubbing the wound vigorously or the use of strong disinfectants or chemicals as this may damage the wound even further and delay healing.

 You can use a mild salt solution to clean the wound.
 The bleeding can be controlled by applying direct pressure onto the wound using a dressing or bandage.
 Check the wound as soon as possible since a serious infection can develop within 1-2 days.